 - PRC ID License and Employee’s ID of the Supervising Registered Midwife.

 - PRC ID license & Employee’s ID of the Certifying Officer (must be a registered physician) **First Timer (FTB) Graduate Midwife & RN

 Midwife Licensure Exam Application Process

-The PRC LERIS web portal provides a straightforward automated process for each initial application of the license examination, making it very convenient for any applicant to make an appointment.
-All graduates are closely recommended by the PRC to double-check their online applications before submitting their documentary requirements to any regional or PRC satellite office.
+The PRC LERIS web portal provides a straightforward automated process for each initial application for the license examination, making it very convenient for any applicant to make an appointment.
+The PRC closely recommends all graduates double-check their online applications before submitting their documentary requirements to any regional or PRC satellite office.

-If you are unable to register due to a technical misunderstanding, our step-by-step approach will direct you through the process; however, if you are familiar with the process, go to the PRC LERIS website for instant registration.
+If you cannot register due to a technical misunderstanding, our step-by-step approach will direct you through the process; however, if you are familiar with the process, go to the PRC LERIS website for instant registration.